RockTomate/docs/docs/workflows/running-job.md

 ## Running from GUI

-The first method you might already be familiar with is by pressing the Play button at the toolbar.
+The standard way is by pressing the Play button in [Job Editor Window](ui/job-editor-window.md).

 ![](assets/workflows/running-job-from-gui.gif)